Crafting In-context Examples according to LMs' Parametric Knowledge

 \section{Conclusion}

-This work presents comprehensive studies on knowledge-aware prompt design for multi-answer QA tasks.
-Our findings underscore the benefits of having in-context examples that language model is familiar with.
-First, the \textsc{Halfknown} set, which contains in-context examples where the answers are partially known, aids the model in effectively accessing its parametric knowledge.
-Second, employing knowledge-aware ordering of presenting answers in descending order based on the model's knowledge enhances the overall process of answer generation.
-We hope for our findings to offer potential insights into the in-context learning for knowledge intensive tasks.
+We present comprehensive studies on knowledge-aware prompt design for multi-answer QA tasks.
+Our findings underscore the benefits of having in-context examples that the language model is familiar with.
+First, the \textsc{Halfknown} set aids the model in effectively accessing its parametric knowledge.
+Second, employing knowledge-aware ordering of presenting answers in descending order of the model's knowledge enhances the overall process of answer generation.